 The BA and MA applications both require two letters of reference.
 One is ideally from a teacher who knows you in an academic context, and the second can be from anyone who knows you well (no direct family members).
 If you do not have any recent academic teachers, consider someone who taught you in another context, such as a spiritual, art, sports, or religious teacher.
 If that is not possible, we can grant permission to accept a reference from a boss or someone who has worked with you in a supervisory role.
 Please contact the admissions office to discuss your situation and we will find a solution.
 We do not want this part of the application to be a barrier to any of our applicants.

-Is financial aid still available for Fall 2020?
+Is financial aid available for Fall 2021?

-Yes, we are still accepting applications for financial aid.
+Yes.
 Our financial aid is need-based, and offered in the form of service scholarship (work study) and University grants.
 Currently, we do not ask our students to take out loans to finance their education, and thus far, all of our students have graduated debt-free.
 We do not want finances to be a barrier for any students sincerely interested in attending DRBU.
 Please contact us to discuss your situation in more detail.

 Should I submit all my application materials together?